This page contains Chapter 5 from

 Geoengineering solutions also risk a rapid resurgence of global warming if, for whatever reason, they are turned off or malfunction.

 In other words, there are significant questions over the effectiveness of geoengineering.
 It is nevertheless appropriate to keep an open mind, and to continue exploring variants of such solutions, in case accelerating climate change proves too hard to address by any other means.

-However, the first line of attack should be on the rapid transfer away from the types of energy usage (and other industrial practice) that give rise to greenhouse gas emissions.
-The second line of attack is to improve systems to extract greenhouse gases from the atmosphere – systems such as Carbon Capture and Storage, or the introduction of “artificial trees” (which may be more effective than real trees at absorbing carbon dioxide).
+However, the first line of defence should be on the rapid transfer away from the types of energy usage (and other industrial practice) that give rise to greenhouse gas emissions.
+The second line of defence is to improve systems to extract greenhouse gases from the atmosphere – systems such as Carbon Capture and Storage, or the introduction of “artificial trees” (which may be more effective than real trees at absorbing carbon dioxide).

-Solutions that perturb the climate in different ways, such as the mass distribution of particles in the oceans or atmosphere, should form part of a third line of attack, with particular focus on gaining more certainty about the safe introduction of such solutions.
+Solutions that perturb the climate in different ways, such as the mass distribution of particles in the oceans or atmosphere, should form part of a third line of defence, with particular focus on gaining more certainty about the safe introduction of such solutions.